cardinal9999/CryptoQuail-Translations/README.md

 - Warning: If you encrypt a message with one programming language, you cannot decrypt it with another translation of CryptoQuail.
 ```

+## How to install CryptoQuail

+## JavaScript
+Clone this repo using your git CMD and open the folder in the repo that says "javascript".
+Now, use the functions in the scripts for your code.